richardcsuwandi/richardcsuwandi/README.md

 - 📚 I am an undergraduate student majoring in Statistics (with a concentration in Data Science) at the [School of Data Science, CUHK-Shenzhen](https://sds.cuhk.edu.cn/en)

 - 🔬 I am also a reserach assistant affiliated with the [Bayesian Learning & Signal Processing (BL&SP) Group](https://blsp-group.github.io) of CUHK-Shenzhen
--

 - 💬 My current research interests include fBayesian learning, distributed optimization, and privacy-preserving machine learning

-- 📝 I regularly write on [Medium](https://richardcsuwandi.medium.com) about topics related to data science, machine learning, and AI
+- 📝 I actively share my insights on topics related to data science, machine learning, and artificial intelligence through my writing on [Medium](https://richardcsuwandi.medium.com)

 - 📫 How to reach me: richardsuwandi@link.cuhk.edu.cn